CallocGD/rylix-is-a-skid/README.md

 - 3-8-2024 Rylix has since changed completely which is a good thing.

-- [3-18-2024] At this point intime there isn't really much to say.
+- 3-18-2024 At this point intime there isn't really much to say.
 It's all finished now and I have no plans on revisiting this repo.
 It will likely be archived soon to educate the public about malware.

+- 5-3-2024 Verification tools are planned for the future to see if we can get a 1 to 1 match of the malware...